PacLII Home | Databases | WorldLII | Search | Feedback

 The plaintiff submitted that in its affidavit of documents, the defendant has not specifically listed documents, or the categories of the documents over which it is claiming privilege.
 The plaintiff further submitted that while the Australian National Crime Authority Act 1984 contains provisions dealing with disclosure relating to summonses issued by the National Crime Authority, these provisions do not determine the defendant’s obligations to give discovery in proceedings in Vanuatu.
 The plaintiff submitted that the defendant is claiming privilege against self-incrimination under the laws of Australia, however in Brannigan v Davison [1], the Privy Council held that no such privilege applies where a prosecution would flow from the law of a foreign country.
 The plaintiff further submitted that it is significant that the defendant has given discovery of a substantial number of documents, disclosure of which apparently breached the Australian Act.

-The plaintiff submitted that the contentious documents are discoverable as the the means by which the trhe trustee’s claim of entitlement to take trust moneys can be tested.
+The plaintiff submitted that the contentious documents are discoverable as they are the means by which the trustee’s claim of entitlement to take trust moneys can be tested.
 These are undetailed bills for approximately AUD65,000 from the Defendant’s Australian solicitors and as well as the undetailed work performed by the defendant which has been claimed at AUD49,984.
 The plaintiff submitted that the defendant is a trust company and holds the plaintiff’s money as a trustee, and therefore is obliged to account to the plaintiff for its dealings with the plaintiff’s money.
 The plaintiff further submitted that the defendant is subject to the ordinary trustee’s obligations to provide information, and any proper account by the defendant must involve full disclosure of the details of expenditure, especially where scope exists, as it does in this matter, for a conflict of duty and interest to arise.

 The plaintiff submitted that in certain circumstances, if a court has exercised its proper discretion and declined to compel a person claiming privilege to make an incriminating disclosure, the remedy granted will be on the basis that the disclosure had not been made.
 There is no statutory context in this case for discretionary relief as far as its obligation to provide discovery, however if the defendant wants a weighing up in favour of its contentions, then it must be prepared to accept the consequences.
 The plaintiff cited ASC v Bank Leumi Le-Israel (Switzerland) and Others[2] in support.

-p class="MsoNoMsoNormal" align="left" style="text-align: left; margin-top: 1; margin-bottom: 1"> The plaintiff submitted that as a trustee, the defendant is obliged to comply with the instructions of the beneficiary, which in this instance was to close the account and forward the proceeds to the beneficiary.
+The plaintiff submitted that as a trustee, the defendant is obliged to comply with the instructions of the beneficiary, which in this instance was to close the account and forward the proceeds to the beneficiary.

 The defendant submitted that, for unclear reasons, it is only discovery of the communications with legal advisors in Australia which the plaintiff seeks, and not legal advisors in Vanuatu.
 The defendant submitted that all communication with the lawyer is privileged regardless of which jurisdiction, and that it is only important that there be a relationship of lawyer and client as between the party claiming the privilege and the advisor.
 The defendant cited Great Atlantic Insurance Company v Home Insurance Co.
 [5] in support.

-The defendant submitted the account opening form refers t principal, here the plaintlaintiff, being responsible for all charges or liabilities incurred by the defendant in connection with the account.
+The defendant submitted the account opening form refers to the principal, here the plaintiff, being responsible for all charges or liabilities incurred by the defendant in connection with the account.
 However, the form does not refer to a review of the advice sought from legal representatives by the defendant.
 The defendant further submitted that this situation could be analogous to a situation where a bank must enforce a security, and it would not be open for the customer to seek discovery of the bank’s correspondence with its lawyers in connection with the enforcement while the customer was disputing a claim by the bank for reimbursements of costs of enforcement.
 The defendant submitted that if the costs were to be taxed, the authority of Pamplin v Express Newspapers Ltd[6] indicates that a party contesting a taxation does not have a right of access to the other party’s otherwise privileged documents.
 The defendant further submitted that in this matter, the defendant has discovered documents which reflect the costs incurred by the defendant.

 The defendant submitted that cases such as Lillicrap v Nader[7] and NGR Holding v Bacon & Woodrow[8] are distinguishable.
 The defendant submitted that the Lillicrap case concerned proceedings brought by a plaintiff against his solicitor for negligence in giving poor advice and is authority for the proposition that there is an implied waiver of privilege where proceedings are instituted against the solicitor.
 The defendant further submitted that if such a waiver should apply to this matter, there would need to be an express provision for it in the terms of the agreement between the plaintiff and the defendant, and there is not.

-p class="MsoNoMsoNormal" align="left" style="text-align: left; margin-top: 1; margin-bottom: 1"> The defendant submitted that implied waiver in Lillicrap case discussed by the court in NGR Holding v Bacon & Woodrow is limited to circumstances where the client sues his solicitors.
+The defendant submitted that implied waiver in Lillicrap case discussed by the court in NGR Holding v Bacon & Woodrow is limited to circumstances where the client sues his solicitors.

 The defendant submitted that employees of the defendant who have been approached by the National Crime Authority are prevented from disclosing information, including whether any documents exist, under the Australian National Crime Authority Act.
 The defendant submitted that therefore the defendant is reasonably excused from its failure to provide discovery of any documents if they exist relating to the National Crime Authority investigation by the prohibition placed by Australian law.
 The defendant cites Brannigan v Davison [10] , Bank of Valletta PLC v National Crime Authorities[11], and The Canada Trust Company and Others v Wolfgang Atto Stolzenberg and Others[12] as authority for the proposition that there is a weighing up exercise to be carried out by a judge in determining whether a party is bound to comply with disclosure obligations under the domestic law when there is a sanction under foreign law for making this disclosure.
 The defendant further submitted that disclosure would probably assist the defendant in this matter, however one of the defendant’s employees concerned in this matter is an Australian resident who intends to return to Australia in the near future and is concerned about possible prosecution in Australia if disclosure is made in Vanuatu.

-In relation to documents discover Vanuatu proceedings leaving the jurisdiction, the dehe defendant submitted that the circumstances of this case are extreme and require further restrictions to those implied undertakings for discovery which would normally apply.
+In relation to documents discovered in Vanuatu proceedings leaving the jurisdiction, the defendant submitted that the circumstances of this case are extreme and require further restrictions to those implied undertakings for discovery which would normally apply.
 The defendant cited Format Communication v ITT (United Kingdom) [13] as authority.
 The defendant further submitted that it is concerned that if documents regarding the National Crime Authority investigation leave Vanuatu, they would not be protected from a search and seizure warrant.
 The defendant further submitted that evidence shows that the National Crime Authority may still be undertaking some investigations where the defendant is involved, and this has not been able to be clarified during the hearing.

-class="MsoNoMsoNormal" align="left" style="text-align: left; margin-top: 1; margin-bottom: 1"> The defendant submitted that to allow documents to leave Vanuatu would put the defendant at a disadvantage as it would be possible for the National Crime Authority to obtain these documents which it would not otherwise be entitled to demand from the defendant.
+The defendant submitted that to allow documents to leave Vanuatu would put the defendant at a disadvantage as it would be possible for the National Crime Authority to obtain these documents which it would not otherwise be entitled to demand from the defendant.
 To allow the documents out of the jurisdiction would have the effect of assist the National Crime Authority in Australia, or at least have the risk of doing so.
 The defendant further submitted that steps taken by the plaintiff to set aside the confidentiality orders made in cases 8, 12 and 13 of 1997 raise serious doubts as to the plaintiff’s intentions in this matter.

 The defendant submitted that regarding the AUD105, 000, the plaintiff is not a resident of Vanuatu, and as far as it is aware, has no other assets.
 The defendant has made no application for security of costs because of the deposit of that money with the court, and no application has been formally made by the defendant to seize those funds.
 The defendant submitted that because of the above, the application for the release of the money is misconceived.

-There are persuasive authoritor the proposition that there is a weighing up exercixercise whether a party is bound to comply with disclosure obligations under the domestic law when there is a sanction under foreign law for making this disclosure.
+There are persuasive authorities for the proposition that there is a weighing up exercise whether a party is bound to comply with disclosure obligations under the domestic law when there is a sanction under foreign law for making this disclosure.
 In this case the defendant must be prepared to accept the consequences which is that the defendant would not be able to claim for the amount of its Australian lawyers of AUD65,000.
 The defendant’s defence to this effect is struck out and the defendant is ordered to pay the amount of AUD65,000 to the plaintiff.

-As to the AUD105,000, since the plaintiff is not a ident in Vanuatu, and has no other assets in the Republic, lic, the amount of AUD105,000 is deposited with the Court for security of costs and will be disposed off once the matter between the parties are finally determined.
+As to the AUD105,000, since the plaintiff is not a resident in Vanuatu, and has no other assets in the Republic, the amount of AUD105,000 is deposited with the Court for security of costs and will be disposed off once the matter between the parties are finally determined.
 The application for the release of the money is misconceived.

-2. &nbp; &nnbp;&&nbp;;&nbpp; &nsp; p;&nssp; The amount of t of AUD49,984 is to be retained by the Defendant as payment of the work performed by the defendant.
+2. The amount of AUD49,984 is to be retained by the Defendant as payment of the work performed by the defendant.

-3. &nnsp;&&nsp;;&nspp;&nssp;&nsp; &nbsp The applicatiication for the release of AUD105,000 paid into Court Trust Accou miscved.
+3. The application for the release of AUD105,000 paid into Court Trust Account is misconceived.

-4. &nnsp;&&nsp;;&nspp;&nssp;&nsp; p;&nssp; Opan>Order for further restriction sought on impliderta in relato docs discovered in Vanuatu proceedings leaving the e ju jurisdirisdictionction is r is refused.
+4. Order for further restriction sought on implied undertakings in relation to documents discovered in Vanuatu proceedings leaving the jurisdiction is refused.

-6.&t;"> &nnsp;&&nsp;;&nspp;&nssp;&nsp; No Order acost costs.
+6. No Order as to costs.

-DAT PORT-VILA, this 7th DAY of MAY, 2001
+DATED at PORT-VILA, this 7th DAY of MAY, 2001

 BY THE COURT